AckeeCZ/gatsby-starter-internationalized/README.md

 -   locale - a key to identify your locale,
 -   label - a locale name,
--   default - a flag if the language is default,
+-   default - a flag if the language is default (routes won't be prepend with locale),
 -   routes - an object with translations for app routes,

 Example: